frederic-perez/AmE-dictionary/data/idioms.md

 __(one’s) heart’s desire__ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._
 __(one’s) jollies__ _slang_ One’s amusement, enjoyment, or pleasure.
 Often used in reference to some degree of perverse satisfaction.
 Used especially in the phrase “get one’s jollies.” _The restless teenagers got their jollies by throwing rocks at passing cars._
 __(one’s) lucky day__ A particular day or moment in one’s life when one experiences extremely good luck, fortune, or favor. _Wow, that’s the third hand of poker I’ve won in a row—it must be my lucky day!_
+__(one’s) moment in the sun__ A brief period of time in which one is or has been particularly successful, popular, famous, etc., especially when set against an otherwise moderate or unremarkable life. _After 35 years in this one-horse town, all I want is a moment in the sun, a time when the whole world knows and loves me!_
 __(one’s) nerves are shot__ One is mentally or emotionally exhausted, overwhelmed, or overwrought.
 __(one) figures (that)__ One presumes or anticipates (that); one reckons or thinks (that).
 __(one) has a point (there)__ One’s point of view or opinion makes sense and is worth considering. _A: “It’s snowing—should we really go out for ice cream?”
 B: “Hmm, you have a point there.”_